 Neil's work on decision-making and security has been funded by the U.S. Army Research Institute for the Behavioral and Social Sciences, the Department of Defense Minerva Initiative, and the National Institute of Justice for his work on countering-violent extremism.
 He was also recently awarded the National Science Foundation's CAREER award.
 CAREER funding is the most prestigious award in support of early-career faculty.

-Frances Surmon-Böhr is a final year PhD student supervised by Prof. Laurence Alison.
+Frances Surmon-Böhr (PhD) is a post-doctoral research associate at the University of Liverpool.
 Her research focuses on the role of reactance and rapport within high-value detainee interrogations.
-She also works as a Research Associate at the University of Liverpool on various projects funded by DSTL and the HIG.
+She works on various projects funded by DSTL and the HIG.
 As part of this work, she has observed and coded large numbers of UK police interviews with terrorists, covering a range of ideologies including Al Qaeda, Right-wing, and ISIS.

 Before starting her PhD, Frances worked in secure Psychiatric settings.